bhushan00/linuxcnc-plasmac/configs/sim/axis/plasmac/README.md

 \- [AXIS_L]MAX_ACCELERATION
 \- [AXIS_L]OFFSET_AV_RATIO
 All other .ini file settings are for the example configurations.

-The .cfg file is a plain text file and values may be changed with any text editor.
-The .mat file is a plain text file so may be edited with any text editor.
+The .cfg  and .mat files are plain text and may be edited with any text editor.
 Lines beginning with # are ignored in both these files.

 The python directory is for remapping of the F word.

 These configurations use the axis_tweaks file in lieu of ~/.axisrc, if you prefer to use a common ~/.axisrc file then copy the contents of axis_tweaks to your ~/.axisrc file and also comment out the line USER_COMMAND_FILE in the DISPLAY section of the ini file.

 Paused Motion allows reversing and forwarding along the current segment while paused.